jing9044/MoCHy-with-3h-motif/README.md

 6. To run *memory-bounded* **MoCHy-A+**, type 'run_approx_ver2_memory.sh'.

 ## Terms and Conditions
-If you use this code as part of any published research, please acknowledge our VLDB 2020 paper.
+If you use this code as part of any published research, please acknowledge our VLDBJ paper.
 ```
-@article{lee2020hypergraph,
+@article{,
-  title={Hypergraph Motifs: Concepts, Algorithms, and Discoveries},
+  title={Hypergraph motifs and their extensions beyond binary},
-  author={Lee, Geon and Ko, Jihoon and Shin, Kijung},
+  author={Lee, Geon and Yoon, Seokbum and Ko, Jihoon and Kim, Hyunju and Shin, Kijung},
-  journal={Proceedings of the VLDB Endowment},
+  journal={},
-  year={2020},
+  year={2023},
-  publisher={VLDB Endowment}
+  publisher={}
 }
 ```

 ## Contact Information
-If you have any questions, please contact [Geon Lee](geonlee0325@kaist.ac.kr).
+If you have any questions, please contact [Seokbum Yoon](jing9044@kaist.ac.kr).